Fix Your Home's Plumbing Problems Like a Pro with this Do-it-yourself Guide

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems are leaky taps and toilets that run, blockages in drains, as well as low water pressure.
+The most frequent plumbing issues are dripping taps and toilets that run blockages in drains, as well as low pressure water.

-You will need a few indispensable tools like the plunger, an adjustable wrench pipe wrench, Teflon tape, and an screwdriver.
+You will need a few indispensable tools like an adjustable wrench, a plunger pipe wrench, Teflon tape and a screwdriver.

 Is DIY plumbing safe?